Teriks/LibLSLCC/README.md

 an AnyCPU binary copy of lslcc (The command line compiler), and an XML documentation file generated for the library by Visual Studio/MSBuild.

-Releases also include platform specific installers for LSLCCEditor.

-However, the only difference between each installer is the install directory that they default too.
+Releases include platform specific installers for LSLCCEditor.
+However, the only difference between each installer currently is the install directory that they default to.

 The installers for both x64 and x86 platforms use platform independent AnyCPU binaries.

 # About LibLSLCC